zw199502/navigation_among_pedestrians/README.md

 - tensorflow-probability, the version should match the version of tensorflow
 - Python-RVO2,https://github.com/sybrenstuvel/Python-RVO2, only Linux supported
 - rospks, if you want to use ROS to deploy your algorithm on mobile robots
+- LCM, if you use Unitree A1, https://github.com/unitreerobotics/unitree_legged_sdk/tree/v3.3.4
 - if you are lack of any packages, please install them by yourselves
 - please create two environments with anaconda, one for pytorch and the other for tensorflow